a-gram/audioneex/docs/about.rst

 Audioneex is an audio content recognition (ACR) engine providing audio fingerprinting technology specifically designed for real-time applications.
-It is general purpose, based on content-agnostic algorithms and runs on all kinds of machines, from big servers to mobile and embedded devices.
+It is general purpose, based on content-agnostic algorithms and runs on all kinds of machines, from servers to mobile and embedded devices.